NikolaiRadke/Nokolino_diy/howto_compile/README.md

 Now you can flash your ATtiny with any sketch you want!
 But this time, we concentrate on NOKOlino.

+### Configuring NOKOlino.ino

+1. Set the avarage talking interval in line 30 (10 for 10 minutes is preset)
+2. Select your microcontroller in line 32 and 33 (ATtiny85 is preset).
+3. If you don't want any Battery warnings comment out line 36

 ### Flashing NOKOlino firmware

 1. Open sketch **NOKOlino.ino**.